-The information in this prospectus is not complete and may be changed.
-We may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
-This prospectus is not an offer to sell these securities and it is not soliciting an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.
+The information in this preliminary prospectus is not complete and may be changed.
+We and the selling stockholder may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
+This preliminary prospectus is not an offer to sell these securities and we and the selling stockholder are not soliciting offers to buy these securities in any jurisdiction where the offer or sale is not permitted.

-SUBJECT TO COMPLETION, DATED PRELIMINARY PROSPECTUS , 2022
+SUBJECT TO COMPLETION, DATED APRIL 4, 2022 PRELIMINARY PROSPECTUS

-Shares
+\ Shares

-Solution THE GLADSTONE COMPANIES
+THE GLADSTONE COMPANIES